 Imran Awan, whose salary as an IT administrator eventually reached about $165,000 a year, appears to have been rogue-in-chief.
 U.S. Capitol Police began investigating his finances in April 2016 and movements a half-year later in October.
 Police discovered, among other things, that on January 18, 2017 Mr. Awan had wired nearly $300,000 to Pakistan.
 Yet that April, two months after the yanking of his House server access, he unintentionally had left a token of his presence.
 Capitol Police discovered an unattended bag in a small room in a congressional building.
 Inside the bag was a laptop computer with the username “RepDWS.”
 It was hard to avoid the conclusion that the laptop belonged to Imran Awan, as it had copies of his driver’s license, congressional ID and a Pakistani ID.
-The laptop also contained composition notebooks with handwritten notes that read “attorney client privilege” and letters addressed to prosecutors.
-The initials “DWS” almost assuredly stood for Rep. Debbie Wasserman Schultz, D-Fla., his main sponsor.
+The bag also contained composition notebooks with handwritten notes that read “attorney client privilege” and letters addressed to prosecutors.
+The initials “DWS” on the laptop almost assuredly stood for Rep. Debbie Wasserman Schultz, D-Fla., his main sponsor.
 According to The Daily Caller, Awan had backdoor access to the congressional network as late as that August via the email account [email protected], established in the name of Nathaniel Bennett, an intelligence specialist for Rep. Andrew Carson, D-Ind.

 As evidence of wrongdoing, this discovery was pure gold.
 By any reasonable assessment, Imran Awan, born in 1980 and employed by the House of Representatives since 2004 (the year he became a U.S. citizen), had “higher-ups” looking out for him.
 And those connections helped his family members over the years also find work as House tech support administrators.
 They included Awan’s wife, Hina Alvi; his brothers Abid Awan and Jamal Awan; Abid Awan’s Ukraine-born wife Natalia Sova, who had left the U.S. before the February 2017 ban; and Rao Abbas, a man whose most recent employment was at a McDonald’s restaurant.
 There was substantial evidence that Imran and his family used their jobs as a cover for darker purposes.
 His stepmother, Samina Gilani, has stated that he pressured Pakistani immigrants into doing certain unspecified things.

 The money was good.
 During 2009-17 Imran Awan and family received a combined $4 million to $7 million (estimates vary) for their services.
 One reputable source believes that his real employer all along was the government of Pakistan.
 “Based on the modest way Awan was living,” said Wayne Black, a private investigator and former supervisor for the public corruption unit under Florida Attorney General Janet Reno (i.e., prior to her becoming U.S. Attorney General), “it is my opinion that he was sending most of his money to a group or criminal organization that could very well be connected with the Pakistani government.”
 Imran Awan’s father, though not a congressional information technology administrator, may have served as a go-between.
-According to Luke Rosiak of The Daily Caller, various persons witnessed him handing over an USB computer drive to a powerful former Pakistani government official.
+According to Luke Rosiak of The Daily Caller, various persons witnessed him handing over a USB computer drive to a powerful former Pakistani government official.

-Imran Awan would be arrested by FBI agents for a separate but likely related crime last July 24 at Dulles International Airport while attempting to board a jet for Lahore, Pakistan via Qatar to join his wife and children.
+Imran Awan would be arrested by FBI agents for a separate but likely related crime last July 24 at Dulles International Airport while attempting to board a jet bound for Lahore, Pakistan where he would join his wife and children.
 Prosecutors would charge the Awans in August with four counts of fraud for making false statements to a credit union in order to obtain $283,000 they had wired to Pakistan a half-year earlier.
 Conveniently, the cell phone Imran Awan had been carrying at the airport had potentially incriminating information deleted.
 The Awans reportedly are working out an immunity plea deal set for a July 3 hearing before U.S. District Court Judge Tanya S. Chutkan of the District of Columbia.
 If they do plead guilty, this should not be the end of this saga.
 Our government must initiate a full-scale investigation into espionage.